kurbonovm/hotelx/backend/README.md

 ## License

-This project is part of the Hotel Reservation System.
+This project is part of HotelX.